quvacity/anti-abuse/README.md

 Introducing Anti-Abuse by Novel.

-Anti-Abuse is an ✨ FREE, Open-Sourced radar based on yara rules built for pterodactyl, pelican nodes and docker containers.
+Anti-Abuse is a ✨ FREE, Open-Sourced radar based on yara rules built for pterodactyl, pelican nodes and docker containers.

 ## Features
 1. Watchdog based real-time monitoring.